Chair and Professor of Art and Design

 About Paul Booth

-Paul Booth is an associate professor of graphic design in the Department of Art & Design at Fort Lewis College.
+Paul Booth is the chair and a professor of Art & Design at Fort Lewis College.
 He joined the college in 2007 and helped establish the department’s graphic design program.
 Mr. Booth brings a background in agency work to Fort Lewis, having started his career working for large design firms in Dallas, Texas.
 Outside of Fort Lewis, he runs a design firm, Paul Booth Designs, which serves nonprofit organizations to promote environmental issues.
 Prior to joining Fort Lewis, Mr. Booth taught at Central Washington University and the University of North Texas.
 He has presented papers around the world at conferences such as the International Technology, Education and Development Conference, the International Conference on the Arts in Society and the One Voice International Conference and Forum.
 He designs posters and prints for various nonprofit organizations and causes.
 Mr. Booth has led students on Innovative Month programs to study topics such as propaganda art in Germany and the Czech Republic and art and philosophy in Italy.
 He founded the Fort Lewis student chapter of the American Institute of Graphic Arts and mentors many students’ design projects in and outside of the college.

 Mr. Booth has received numerous awards for his posters and print advertising, including the Communicator Awards (2015, 2012, 2011) and the International Design Awards (2013, 2011, 2010, 2009, 2008).